 The tale of Armati cassettes

-One common trait to the business scheme of many of the companies and individuals that sold tapes and floppies is that their responsability began and ended with packaging and publishing; the crackers would do all the dirty work while remaining solely responsible.
+One common trait to the business scheme of many of the companies and individuals that sold tapes and floppies is that their responsibility began and ended with packaging and publishing; the crackers would do all the dirty work while remaining solely responsible for the content that they published.
 It was pretty common for the companies to ask the young programmers to sign a sort of indemnity, which forced the crackers to insert their “names” as developers, hence keeping the publisher safe from legal issues.

-Mario Arioti (or Armati, as he was known in piracy circles) is a very pivotal figure in the early Italian piracy market, one of the first who managed to create a whole industry in 1977, just outside Bologna, making quite a profit by repackaging and selling cracked games all over the territory.
+Mario Arioti (or Armati, as he was known in piracy circles) is a pivotal figure in the early Italian piracy market.
+Arioti, already working in the business of reproducing ordinary audio tapes, saw a huge business opportunity in using the very same technology to produce copies of video games.
+By the early 80s, just outside Bologna, he had created a whole successful industry by repackaging and selling cracked games all over the territory.
 Armati’s operation was pretty simple: the cover was changed while everything else was left intact, including the original title.
 I had a couple of those cassettes as well.

-The reach of its cassettes was such that, one of the first software houses in Italy, Simulmondo, initially leaned on the robust distribution of the Armati industry, in order to estabilish a network of legitimate games.
+The reach of its cassettes and the profits of that industry were such that, one of the first software houses in Italy, Simulmondo, initially leaned on the robust distribution of the Armati industry, in order to more easily reach and create an audience for their games.
+Basically, there were not many other choices.
 Riccardo Arioti, Mario’ son, joined Francesco Carlà – Simulmondo’s founder – by creating the Italvideo company.
-Not many months after the agreement, Riccardo Arioti left, going on to found the other bolognese software house, Genias
+Pretty soon after the agreement, Riccardo Arioti left, going on to found the other software house in Bologna, Genias.

 The miracle of San Gennaro: the "Napoletane"

-In the multicolored world of swashbuckling, there was one product that stood proudly alone: the cassettes produced in Napoli.
-They were called napoletane (literally “from Napoli”): an umbrella term which identified a bunch of programmers who worked with newspaper kiosks and shops via specific agreements, maskerading behind various names like Alga Soft, F.S.N. or Penguin Soft.
+In the multicolored world of Italian software piracy, there was one product that stood proudly alone: the cassettes produced in Napoli.
+They were called napoletane (literally “from Napoli”): an umbrella term which identified a bunch of programmers who worked with newspaper kiosks and shops via specific agreements, masquerading behind various names like Alga Soft, F.S.N. or Penguin Soft.

 The crackers downloaded the software via BBS, cracked it, produced the cassettes and sold them, with no business intermediary.
-They worked with such rapidity that it was possible to find all of the titles the magazine Zzap! reviewed, within a few days.
+They worked with such rapidity that it was possible to find all of the titles the magazine Zzap! had reviewed, within a few days from the publication of the newest issue.
 For the average consumer, the “napoletane” were the best of both worlds: not only the original names were left intact and the games untouched, but a single cassette contained many new releases, along with trainers and cheats, a much needed feature back then.

 The “napoletan pirates” were pretty market-savvy, hence they also offered releases with longer multiload titles – sold for the equivalent of 6 dollars/euros in today’s money for a single game – or a double cassette for the price of 10.
 By selling without intermediaries, the swashbucklers from Napoli could offer low prices for relatively high quality products.
 Apparently the “napoletane”, even though continuing production until 1992, never seemed to reach nationwide distribution, probably because of the small scale the pirates operated on.
 Personally, I never saw them in any of the kiosks in my city of Roma, even though I remember having at least one of them.